backdrop-contrib/notify/README.txt

 3. Modify permissions on the People » Permissions page.

-   To adminster the notify main settings and user notfification settings, grant the permission "administer notify".
+   To adminster the notify general settings, default settings and users grant the permission "administer notify".

-   To adminster the notificaton queue (flush and truncate), grant the permission "administer notify queue".
+   To adminster the notificaton queue (flush, truncate and skip flags), grant the permission "administer notify queue".

    To set the notification checkbox default on new user registration form, or let new users opt in for notifications during